-- Switching from SRES to RCP was a good point. - Common concentration and emissions data available for aerosols and short-lived species - Future Land Use scenario exist - Harmonization between future and past emissions - CMIP5 models all consider past ozone depletion and future ozone recovery - 4 RCP scenarios were simple and comprehensive in terms of GHG (but not aerosols) - Present-day (2005) too far in the past - Forcing data were produced very late in the CMIP5 process. - Radiative forcing not properly diagnosed - Aerosol and land use future scenarios did not span uncertainty range - Land use implementations vary a lot from model to model => big impact on C changes - Despite so many gases available, some major ones slipped through the net e.g. gridded CO2 emissions - No scientific check on consistency across datasets (e.g. does the land-use forcing match the biomass burning forcing regionally?) - Some odd choices in forcing extensions (such as zero wood harvest for RCP extensions that we are using for ESM integrations) - Not all models used specified forcing concentrations. - Not all of forcing data were specified on the CMIP5 website (e.g. stratospheric aerosols missing) - Standardized no policy scenario not available - Possible changes in geographical distribution in the future not properly considered - Future Fossil Fuel emissions not gridded - Land use beyond 2100 are not available
+- Switching from SRES to RCP was a good point. - Common concentration and emissions data available for aerosols and short-lived species - Future Land Use scenario exist - Harmonization between future and past emissions - CMIP5 models all consider past ozone depletion and future ozone recovery - 4 RCP scenarios were simple and comprehensive in terms of GHG (but not aerosols) - Present-day (2005) too far in the past - Forcing data were produced very late in the CMIP5 process. - Radiative forcing not properly diagnosed - Aerosol and land use future scenarios did not span uncertainty range - Multiple realizations help address natural variability, but no counterpart in historical forcings - Documentation of forcings was mixed, reasonable in some cases, not in others - Land use implementations vary a lot from model to model => big impact on C changes - Despite so many gases available, some major ones slipped through the net e.g. gridded CO2 emissions - No scientific check on consistency across datasets (e.g. does the land-use forcing match the biomass burning forcing regionally?) - Some odd choices in forcing extensions (such as zero wood harvest for RCP extensions that we are using for ESM integrations) - Not all models used specified forcing concentrations. - Not all of forcing data were specified on the CMIP5 website (e.g. stratospheric aerosols missing) - Standardized no policy scenario not available - Possible changes in geographical distribution in the future not properly considered - Future Fossil Fuel emissions not gridded - Land use beyond 2100 are not available

-6. Emissions / Forcing for historical and RCP experiments INDICATE SUGGESTIONS FOR IMPROVEMENTS / FOCUS FOR CMIP6
+6. Emissions / Forcing for historical and RCP experiments

+INDICATE SUGGESTIONS FOR IMPROVEMENTS / FOCUS FOR CMIP6

-- Provide standard ways/suggestions on diagnosing forcing in the models - Establish a working group early on in the process that defines how to better and properly diagnose forcings in CMIP6. - For CMIP6, all observed forcings should be updated until 2015 - Provide spatial and temporal CO2 emissions for the future scenarios - The forcings that the models actually see were not available in CMIP3 or CMIP5.
-They should be included in the standard diagnostics. - New land use and aerosol scenarios - Natural emissions, biomass burning, require more attention in scenarios - Volcanic forcing is assumed zero in the future which is not correct. - More well-defined protocols for natural forcings (volcanic, solar). - Data available in timely manner and gridded - All models to include all forcings. - Merging past/future forcing for "past1000" should be provided and not left to the groups.
+- Provide standard ways/suggestions on diagnosing forcing in the models - Establish a working group early on in the process that defines how to properly diagnose forcings in CMIP6. - For CMIP6, all observed forcings should be updated until 2015 - Incorporate historical forcing uncertainty into experiment design - Suggest the background level of stratospheric volcanic aerosol in the piControl be set at the mean over the historical period. - Include RCPs featuring an appropriate plausible spread in future aerosol emissions trends. - Revise the low-end scenario (currently RCP2.6) taking into account recent actual and likely near-future CO2 emissions increases. - The forcings that the models actually see were not available in CMIP3 or CMIP5.
+They should be included in the standard diagnostics. - New land use and aerosol scenarios - Natural emissions, biomass burning, require more attention in scenarios - Volcanic forcing is assumed zero in the future which is not correct. - More well-defined protocols for natural forcings (volcanic, solar). - Data available in timely manner and gridded - All models to include all forcings. - Merging past/future forcing for "past1000" should be provided and not left to the groups. - Provide spatial and temporal CO2 emissions for the future scenarios